xenify-io/litepaper/README.md

 Furthermore, during an ongoing Airdrop event for a specific chain, the native tokens garnered from the 0.5% swap fee on that chain are collected by the Xenify team.
 For instance, ahead of the Genesis launch on the BNB Chain, a 60-day airdrop event will occur, with all BNB accrued from swaps on the BNB Chain during this period going to the Xenify team.

-It's vital to note that these collected fees do not go to veXNF holders during the pre-deployment phase.
-They are instead directed to the Xenify team.
-Once XNF is deployed, the swap fees will then be directed to veXNF holders.
+It's important to understand that during the pre-deployment phase, the swap fees are not allocated to veXNF holders.
+Instead, these fees are collected by the Xenify team, aiding in future development and marketing initiatives.
+However, once XNF is deployed on a particular chain, the swap fees generated on that chain will be redirected to its veXNF holders.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)